We use cookies to help improve your experience on our website.

 Disclosure of SDS of Products

 To ensure that our chemicals are used safely by our customers, we provide SDSs of all products.
 Customers and users can download the SDSs for all agrochemicals from our website (https://www.nissan-agro.net/products/index.php).
-In addition, we have built a system that allows our employees to obtain information anytime on risks and hazards, laws and regulations, methods of transportation, storage and disposal of products from our internal SDS database, and to ensure safety and compliance.
+In addition, we have built a system that allows our employees to obtain information anytime on risks and hazards, laws and regulations, methods of transportation, storage and disposal of products from our internal SDS database.

 Disclosure of GPS Safety Summary of Chemicals